microsoft/azuredevopslabs/labs/vstsextend/php/readme.md

 You will be prompted to authorize this connection with Azure credentials.

-**Note**: Disable pop-up blocker in your browser if you see a blank screen after clicking OK, and retry the step.
+{% include note.html content= "Disable pop-up blocker in your browser if you see a blank screen after clicking OK, and retry the step." %}

 ## Exercise 2: Configure Release Definition

 We will use ARM template as **Infrastructure as a Code**  in the release definition to provisions a Web App and a Web App Service Plan under the specified resource group.

-  >**Note** : You will encounter an error - **TFS.WebApi.Exception: Page not found** for Azure tasks in the steps **3** & **4** of this exercise.
+  {% include note.html content= "You will encounter an error - **TFS.WebApi.Exception: Page not found** for Azure tasks in the steps **3** & **4** of this exercise.
 This is due to a recent change in the VSTS Release Management API.
 While we are working on updating VSTS Demo Generator to resolve this issue, you can fix this by typing a random text in the **Azure Subscription** field and click the **Refresh** icon next to it.
-Once the field is refreshed, you can select the endpoint from the drop down.
+Once the field is refreshed, you can select the endpoint from the drop down." %}

 1. Go to **Releases** under **Build and Release** tab, Select release definition **PHP** and click **Edit**